Papain & Trypsin

 Papain and Trypsin are proteolytic enzymes commonly used for tissue dissociation in various biomedical and research applications.

-peptide bonds in proteins, particularly those adjacent to amino acids with large hydrophobic side chains.
-Papain is widely used in tissue dissociation procedures.
+Papain, a cysteine protease derived from the papaya fruit (Carica papaya), is widely used in tissue dissociation procedures.
+It cleaves peptide bonds in proteins, particularly those adjacent to amino acids with large hydrophobic side chains.
 Due to its gentle proteolytic activity and broad substrate specificity, it is very effective in breaking down extracellular matrix proteins while preserving the integrity and viability of the cells.

 Papain is well suited to be used in combination with other enzymes, like Collagenase, Dispase or Trypsin, depending on experimental needs.